National Spanish Holidays in 2025: Dates and Celebrations

-If living in Spain or planning on travelling to Spain in the near future, it’s important to be aware of the public Spanish holidays that will be taking place.
+If you are living in Spain or planning on travelling to Spain shortly, it’s important to be aware of the public Spanish holidays that will be taking place.
 Many Spaniards take their vacation time around these times, so tourist areas will be much more crowded than usual.
 Additionally, many businesses and services will be closed during these days.

 How do the Public holidays work in Spain?